qlik-oss/core-website/docs/use-cases/use-case-custom-analytics/system-design/session-management.md

 ## Design Rationale

-The design is created with the following assumptions and requirements in mind
+The design is created with the following assumptions and requirements in mind.

-To update

 The following components are involved in QIX Engine session management